Infinityprjct/InfinityLauncher-WPF/README.md

-# InfinityLauncher [CLOSED/OUTDATED]
+# InfinityLauncher WPF [CLOSED]
 Minecraft launcher for Infinity Project

-We understand that C# its not that we need, so we move launcher to Electron Check out new repo
+We understand that WPF its not what we need, so we move launcher to <strike>Electron</strike> Avalonia Check out new repo